dhis2/dhis2-docs-implementation/content/chis_implementation/06_governance_sustainability.md

 Most countries still lack policies that bring together the various components of CHIS under a single unifying framework and provide clear lines of responsibility and functionality.
 CHIS management structures should be strengthened centrally and resources and authority decentralized to serve the specific needs of the people involved in implementing CHIS, particularly at the periphery.

 The CHIS framework in both national health policies and strategic plans should encapsulate an integrated CHIS as part of overall health systems strengthening and governance reform, with buy-in to the plan from local government, political authorities, the MOH, and donors.
-The framework should recommend the pooling of CHIS expertise and resources into "one plan, one framework and one funding mechanism."[^10]
+The framework should recommend the pooling of CHIS expertise and resources into "one plan, one framework and one funding mechanism."^[Paris Declaration on Aid effectiveness 2005]

 Countries also need a practical CHIS operational plan wherein all CHIS activities within the MOH are centrally guided, with clear lines of decentralized responsibilities in the spirit of administrative, financial, and operational decentralization toward districts.

 As defined in the CHIS framework, institutionalized mechanisms should be developed for integrated CHIS data quality assurance (as measured by its completeness, accuracy, timeliness, and consistency), with validation rules for electronic systems and a team approach to data quality.
 In addition, these policies should:

 1. Specify interoperability of CHIS subsystems.
 2. Define human resource needs and capacity strengthening requirements.
 3. Define responsibilities for data collection, information flow, and use.

 National policies should provide for a balanced, limited set of national CHIS indicators, which are regularly reviewed in a participative manner, with clearly defined numerators and denominators, data sources, baselines, and national targets.
 There should be a regular indicator review process in which program and subnational managers participate to ensure that the existing indicator set fulfills their needs.